perceivelab/knowledge-discovery-course/index.md

 ## NEWS
-- Mar 30, 2022 - The deadline for the exercise assigned is postponed to next Friday, April 7th 2023.
-The HW1 assigned is also postponed to the same date.
-The deadline has been updated accordingly.
+- Mar 30, 2022 - The due date for the exercise is postponed to next Friday, April 7th 2023.
+The HW1 assignment is also postponed to the same date.
+The due date has been updated accordingly.
 - Mar 06, 2022 - The course will start on March 8th 2023.